-- ♥/♥ Turn down water heater thermostats to 120° F. - ☆/ Use a clothesline.
-Dry clothes in the sun's free heat. - ☆/※ Wash clothes in cold water.
-Almost all the cost of clothes washing is in the cost to heat water. - ☆/※ Clean the clothes dryer lint screen frequently.
-Also check and clean the outdoor flapper vent too. - \$\Phi\$ /\# Seal air leaks around doors and windows with caulk and weatherstripping. - 17.
-(2)/( ★ Keep all AC supply registers open.
-Closing off rooms or registers will not save money and may lead to problems. - . /\ Repair air duct leaks in the attic or under the house. - 19. ()/(\) Change the AC filter monthly during heavy use.
-Dirty filters slow down airflow and make the unit run longer. - 20.
+- 12. ♥/ Turn down water heater thermostats to 120° F. - 13.
+2/參 Use a clothesline.
+Dry clothes in the sun's free heat. - 14. 🗘/🅸 Wash clothes in cold water.

+Almost all the cost of clothes washing is in the cost to heat water. - 15. ♥/♦ Clean the clothes dryer lint screen frequently.
+Check and clean the outdoor flapper vent, too. - 16. ♥/♦ Seal air leaks around doors and windows with caulk and weatherstripping. - 18. ♥/♣ Repair air duct leaks in the attic or under the house. - 19.
+Change the AC filter monthly during heavy use.
+Dirty filters slow down airflow and cause the unit to run longer. - 20.
 Set the AC thermostat at 78° F or higher.
 Raise it a few degrees when away during the day.
 Setting the AC at 70° F instead of 78° F can double your operating cost! - 21.
 Don't try to speed-cool at a very low temperature when you get home.

 Standard single-speed air conditioners cool as fast as they can when on; they can't cool any faster.
-Choose your normal setting, preferably 78° F. - 22.
-Construct Use fans in mild weather.
-A ceiling fan at medium speed uses 50 to 100 times less energy than your central AC.
+Choose your normal setting, preferably 78° F.

-- 23. Set your thermostat a few degrees higher when running a ceiling fan.
-You will feel as cool at 80° F as you would at 78° F - but costs are reduced by about 15 - 25 percent. - 24.
-Construction Use a microwave instead of the range or oven.
+- 22. Use fans in mild weather.
+A ceiling fan at medium speed uses 50 to 100 times less energy than your central AC. - 23.
+Set your thermostat a few degrees higher when running a ceiling fan.
+You will feel as cool at 80° F as you would at 78° F, but costs are reduced by about 15 25 percent. - 24.
+Use a microwave instead of the range or oven.
 The microwave cooks fast and doesn't heat the kitchen. - 25.
-C Keep windows and doors closed while air conditioning. - Close all shades, drapes and blinds during the day. - 27. 🜣 Wear lightweight clothing, preferably cotton. - Vent the clothes dryer to the outdoors.
-This prevents heat and moisture from getting into the house. - 29. 🗘 Limit oven use and cook outdoors. - 30.
+Keep windows and doors closed while air conditioning. - 26.
+Close all shades, drapes and blinds during the day. - 27.
+Wear lightweight clothing, preferably cotton, and adjust the thermostat higher. - 28.
+Vent the clothes dryer to the outdoors.
+This prevents heat and moisture from getting into the house. - 29.
+Dimit oven use and cook outdoors. - 30.
 Plant trees for shade on the east and west sides of your home.
 This can reduce air conditioning costs by 30 percent. - 31.
-Or Use as few lights as needed.
+Use as few lights as needed.
 Lights put off heat.
-About 99 percent of a lamp's energy is converted to heat while the remaining 1 percent is converted to light. - 32.
-Switch to compact fluorescent lights (CFLs).
-They provide the same amount of light for 1/4 the cost and 1/4 the heat output, while lasting 10 times longer than incandescent light bulbs. - 33.
-Set your heating thermostat carefully and accurately.
-Recommended daytime indoor temperature in winter is 68° F. The night-time setting depends on the type of equipment used:
+About 99 percent of a lamp's energy is converted to heat while the remaining one percent is converted to light. - 32.
+Switch to LED lights.
+They provide the same amount of light for 1/6 the cost and 1/6 the heat output, while lasting 25 times longer than incandescent light bulbs.

-- Heat pump: At night = $65^{\circ}$ F - Furnaces: At night = $55^{\circ} 60^{\circ} F$ - Electric-resistance heating: At night = $55^{\circ} 60^{\circ} F$

-34. Dress warmer and adjust the thermostat lower.

-- 35. The sun in.
+- 33. Set your heating thermostat carefully and accurately.
+Recommended daytime indoor temperature in winter is 68° F. The nighttime setting depends on the type of equipment used: - Heat pump: At night = 65° F - Furnaces: At night = 55° 60° F - Electric-resistance heating: At night = 55° - 60° F - 34.
+Dress warmer and adjust the thermostat lower. - 35.
+Let the sun in.
 Open your shades, drapes or blinds to admit the sun's heat on cold days.
 Close them at night. - 36.
 If you have a heat pump, be sure the thermostat is not accidentally set to "EMERGENCY HEAT."
 Costs can double in the Emergency Heat mode. - 37.
 If you have a heat pump, be sure the big outdoor fan spins when you're heating the house.
-If the outside fan doesn't spin when you're heating, you're probably heating with the system's backup electric "strips" at double the cost. - 38.
+If the outside fan doesn't spin when you're heating, you're probably heating with the system's backup electric heat strips at double the cost - 38.
 If you return from work or school to a cold house, turn the heat up, but no higher than your usual thermostat setting.
 It doesn't heat any faster at a higher setting.